AmineAitLaamim/digit-sequence-reader/README.md

 A deep learning model that reads a **variable-length sequence of handwritten digits** from a single stitched image and outputs the correct string of numbers.

-> **No bounding boxes.
-No segmentation.
-No OpenCV.**
-> The model learns where each digit is purely from the training signal.

 **Architecture:** `CNN + Bidirectional LSTM` → `Bahdanau Attention` → `LSTM Decoder`
 **Data:** Generated on-the-fly from **EMNIST + QMNIST + USPS** (~307,000 real handwritten digits)
 **Training:** Google Colab T4 GPU · Checkpoints auto-saved to Google Drive